olib963/javatest/README.md

 ## Running JavaTest

-To run Javatest simply pass your `TestRunner` instances to the `JavaTest.run()` function and handle the result how you see fit.
+To run JavaTest simply pass your `TestRunner` instances to the `JavaTest.run()` function and handle the result how you see fit.
 There is a convenience function `runTests` defined to just run a `Stream<Test>` using the default `StreamRunner`:

 ```java